 L

-The Little Blue heron cannot be described as an energetic bird.
-It will sometimes walk quickly, or even run, but usually it walks slowly and daintily around marshes.
-While hunting it is a solitary bird, but it nests together with others in a small or large colony.
-This bird feeds during the day, when its long legs allow it to wade in the water and walk slowly to find prey, often standing motionless or retracing its steps.
-It uses its foot to rake the ground to disturb prey, stretching its neck so it can peer into the water.
-The prey is caught with its long bill.
-Juveniles regularly forage with snowy egrets, as an individual tends to catch more fish if foraging alongside these birds.
+Little blue herons cannot be described as energetic birds.
+They will sometimes walk quickly, or even run, but usually, they walk slowly and daintily around marshes.
+They prefer to hunt solitary but will nest together with others in a small or large colony.
+These birds feed during the day, when their long legs allow them to wade in the water and walk slowly searching for prey, often standing motionless or retracing their steps.
+Little blue herons use its foot to rake the ground to disturb prey, stretching their neck so they can peer into the water.
+The prey is caught with their long bill.
+Juveniles regularly forage with Snowy egrets, as they usually catch more fish if foraging alongside these birds.
 This unusual strategy for feeding is believed to increase the juvenile’s chance of survival when the bird is most vulnerable to the threat of starvation, and this may also explain its white plumage.
-Similarly, the white color may allow juveniles to integrate with flocks of other herons with white plumage and thus benefit from more protection against predators.
+Similarly, the white color may allow young birds to integrate with flocks of other herons with white plumage and thus benefit from more protection against predators.

-Little Blue herons are carnivorous, they eat fish, frogs, lizards, turtles, snakes, and crustaceans like crabs, crayfish and shrimp, aquatic insects and spiders.
-It eats grasshoppers, beetles, crickets, and other grassland insects when the wet areas turn dry.
+Little blue herons are carnivorous (piscivorous).
+They eat fish, frogs, lizards, turtles, snakes, and crustaceans like crabs, crayfish and shrimp, aquatic insects, and spiders.
+They also consume grasshoppers, beetles, crickets, and other grassland insects when the wet areas turn dry.

-The Little Blue heron is a monogamous breeder.
+Little blue herons are monogamous breeders.
 This means that males will mate with only one female and females will mate with only one male.
-They are gregarious birds and they nest in groups at the edges of other heron colonies.
+They nest in groups at the edges of other heron colonies.
 Typically, an unpaired male arrives first at the breeding area to establish his small territory, which will be the nesting site, around the fork of a tree.
 The male then performs a ‘stretch display’ to females, which involves an erect crest and neck feathers, pointing his bill upwards and a little lunge into the air.
 3 to 5 eggs are laid in April and incubation is for around 22 to 24 days, done by both parents.
 Parents feed their young by dropping food into their nest, and later, putting it into the chicks’ mouths.
 At about 3 weeks chicks leave the nest, starting with short trips around the area of the nest.
 At 30 days old, they are able to fly out of the nesting area.
-They become independent at around 42 to 49 days, and are able to breed at the age of one year.
+They become independent at around 42 to 49 days and are able to breed at the age of one year.

-According to IUCN, Little Blue heron has an extremely large range but no overall population estimate is available.
-According to the scientific research, the total population size of the species in the southeastern U.S. (Alabama, Louisiana, Mississippi and Texas) is above 21,266 pairs.
-Overall, currently Little Blue herons are classified as Least Concern (LC), however, their numbers today are decreasing.
+According to IUCN, Little blue heron has an extremely large range but no overall population estimate is available.
+According to scientific research, the total population size of the species in the southeastern U.S. (Alabama, Louisiana, Mississippi, and Texas) is above 21,266 pairs.
+Overall, currently, Little blue herons are classified as Least Concern (LC) on the IUCN Red List but their numbers today are decreasing.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...